Frequently Asked Questions

 What is the camper to staff ratio?

 To ensure the safety and success of all participants, our standard camper to staff ratio is 5:1.
-At many camps it’s 4:1.
+For most of our Summer 2021 programming, this ratio will be between 3:1 and 4:1 due to limited spots and BC’s health protocols.

 Meals and Accommodations